-The lessons for the programs coincide with Ohio’s Learning Standards for Science, Grades 3-5.
+The lessons for the programs correlates with Ohio’s Learning Standards for Science (OLSS), Grades 2-5.
 In addition, each has a focus on RCSW’s mission and emphasizes recycling.
-Programs in alignment with Ohio’s Learning Standards for Science are also available for grades 1 and 2 (see the easily adaptable programs ‘Lessons from the Lorax’ and ‘Dinosaurs Protecting Our Planet’ below and refer to Teaching Partnerships for additional options).
-Call 419-774-5861 or email Kristin for details and for our Kindergarten Storytelling options.
+Programs in alignment with OLSS are also available for 1st grade (see the easily adaptable programs ‘Lessons from the Lorax’ and ‘Dinosaurs Protecting Our Planet’ below and refer to Teaching Partnerships for additional options).
+Call 419-774-5861 or email Kyver for details and for our Kindergarten Storytelling options.
 For Field Trips, click here.

-Teachers may opt to have RCSW’s educational specialist on site for programs #1 or #2 or to administer the activities without the specialist.
+Teachers may opt to have RCSW’s educational specialist on site for programs #1 through #3 or to administer the activities without the specialist.
 An option for on-line interaction between the class and RCSW’s education specialist is also available.
-Programs #1 and #2 are delivered to the school prior to the reserved date and picked up the day after the reserved date.
+Programs #1 through #3 are delivered to the school prior to the reserved date and picked up the day after the reserved date.

 Interested in more than one program at your school?
 Then consider a Teaching Partnership.
 Learn more about the potential programs by clicking here.

 1. Understanding Plastics and Physical Change: Making Shrinky-Dinks with thermoplastic material or repurpose a plastic water bottle: Witness physical change as the thermoplastic material shrinks right in front of your eyes or repurpose a plastic water bottle into a terrarium… or something else!
 This activity gives new purpose to used plastics and teaches about different kinds of plastics.

 2. Paper, Compost, and Repurposed Art: Learn about compost with Compost Stew.
-Then experience an outdoor scavenger hunt with paper bags decorated with the help of nature; make plant starters with cardboard tubes and RCSW’s compost; and finally, repurpose puzzle pieces into art!
+Then expereince an outdoor scavenger hunt with paper bags decorated with the help of nature; make plant starters with cardboard tubes and RCSW’s compost; and finally, repurpose puzzle pieces into art!

-Programs 3 through 6: In-Class and/or Tour programs require RCSW’s education specialist.
+In-Classroom Programs 4 through 6 are shortened versions of Field Trip programs and require RCSW’s education specialist.
 Students may interact directly and in person with RCSW or through a web-based interface such as Zoom if COVID restrictions limit face-to-face interaction.

-5. Dinosaurs Protecting Our Planet: In-Classroom program (for 2nd and 3rd graders) Students learn about reduce, reuse, and recycle through group game play.
+4. Dinosaurs Protecting Our Planet: In-Classroom program (for 2nd and 3rd grade students) Students learn about reduce, reuse, and recycle through group game play.
 Students must be divided into about 5 discussion groups prior to the arrival of the education specialist or scheduled online interface.
 This program is guided towards student led discussions and is more in-depth as a field trip.

 Students will learn about natural resources; how to reduce by using less; creating new uses for things that have been used – like egg cartons, paper towel tubes, and plastic water bottles; and how to recycle everyday items the “dinosaur way.”

-Students will have the opportunity to repurpose an everyday household items that they bring to class or that is provided for them and 2nd graders will have the option to create a poster for the year’s recycling poster contest.
+In groups, 3rd graders will have the opportunity to repurpose an everyday household items that they bring to class or that is provided for them and 2nd graders will have the option to create a poster for the year’s recycling poster contest.

-Please call or email Kristin with your questions and for the potential of a specialized program designed just for your class!
-She can be reached at 419-774-5861 or email@example.com.
+Please call or email Kyver with your questions and for the potential of a specialized program designed just for your class!
+He can be reached at 419-774-5861 or email@example.com.